 Assault, Threats, and Interpersonal Harm Defense Lawyers

-Assault is perhaps the most prototypical violent crime charge people thing of.
-In fact, the literal definition describes it as attempting "a violent injury on someone else."
-Most people are unaware that to be guilty of assault, there only has to be an attempt at causing harm, regardless of whether or not you actually cause harm.
+When you ask someone to name an example of a violent crime, there's a good chance they'll mention assault.
+In fact, the literal definition describes it as attempting "a violent injury on the person of another."
+A lot of people aren't aware that to be guilty of assault, there only has to be an attempt at causing harm, regardless of whether or not you actually cause harm.

-Reckless endangerment charges are another set of charges that are typical in Commerce, CA. This can include reckless driving, child endangerment, and other charges along those lines.
-Because of the difference in individual statutes, you need to find a violent crimes lawyer who knows not only how to defend against individual charges, but also the combinations of them.
+Reckless endangerment charges are another set of charges that are typical in Commerce, CA. This can include reckless driving, child endangerment, and similar charges.
+As a result of the difference in specific statutes, it's critical to have a violent crimes lawyer who knows not only how to defend against individual charges, but also the combinations of them.

-- Human Trafficking: As opposed to the above allegations, human trafficking is done for particular, extra bad reasons like forced labor or sex.
+- Human Trafficking: Human Trafficking is similar to kidnapping or false imprisonment, but is done for specific, extra bad purposes such as forced labor or sex.

 - Torture: Torture is used for particularly grisly allegations of harm, wherein the action was performed for a sadistic purpose.